Dubik03/Weater-station-5065/README.md

 - **Repetition**: To ensure reliable reception by the weather station, the data is transmitted multiple times in bursts.
 This redundancy improves the likelihood of successful communication.
 - **Signal Separator**: A small separator pulse is added between each bit to distinguish one bit from the next.

+### 2. Sending Data Example
+The program allows the user to input a binary string representing the data to be sent to the weather station.
+For example:

+# 001011011100000011110010111100100111  // Binary string for transmission

 ---